 The timetable below is a typical example, but your own timetable may be different.

-The MBA course involves each student completing twelve modules (the dissertation is the equivalent of four modules) which are typically covered within a two year period.
+The MBA course involves each student completing twelve modules (including the dissertation which is the equivalent of four modules) which are typically covered within a two-year period.
 Each academic year the course is split into three teaching semesters, during each of which students will study two modules.

 Why study MBA in Retailing (by distance learning) at Stirling?